 Pork is so good with Pinot that only duck rivals it as a Pinot partner.
 Older wines from Burgundy that have softened and become more aromatic over time are the best of the best, but since I’ve got economy in mind in this section, I should point out that New World renditions can be extremely tasty as well.
 Their fruity sweetness works very well with simple preparations finished off at the table with a grind of pepper and a sprinkling of a crunchy, coarse sea salt (like Maldon from the U.K.), and there are many suitable examples made in California, Oregon or New Zealand.

 Another light red that really sings with roast pork is Chianti.
 Pinot is a safer choice because its sweet softness won’t scare off any novice at your table, but more experienced tasters often love the more earthy aromas and the more structured feel of a good Chianti.
-Other Italian reds such as Aglianico from Campania can also be wonderful with this meal, but if you want to keep things simple, grab a Chianti Classico from 2010, 2011 or 2012 and you’re ready to rip.
+Other Italian reds such as Aglianico from Campania can also be wonderful with this meal, but if you want to keep things simple, grab a Chianti Classico (or Chianti Classico Rserva) from 2016, 2017 or 2018 and you’re ready to rip.

 A third winner with pork roast is Rioja from Spain, though oakier renditions aren’t as successful as wines made in a more modern, fruity style.
 Your best chance to get an affordable wine in this style is to bypass any wine designated in reference to a wood-ageing regimen, namely, Crianza, Reserva or Gran Reserva.
-Just look for a straight Rioja from the 2009 vintage or any more recent year.
-If it is priced in the mid- or low-teens, it will likely be minimally oaked and very pretty with your pork.
+Just look for a straight Rioja from vintages including or after 2014.
+If it is priced in the mid-teens, it will likely be minimally oaked and very pretty with your pork.
+If you’re willing to spend more, then there’s no reason to shy away from bottlings designated as Crianza, Reserva or Gran Reserva—but be sure they’re old enough to have integrated the oak from the aging process.
+Go with the 2012 vintage or earlier, and 2010 would be a particularly good year.

 * * *